evidentlyai/evidently/docs/book/projects/add_project.md

 ## [DANGER] Delete Project

 {% hint style="danger" %}
 **You are deleting the data in a Project**.
-If you delete a Project, you will delete all the associated snapshots stored in a Project.
+If you delete a Project, you will delete all the snapshots stored inside it.
 {% endhint %}

 {% tabs %}